canonical/ubuntu-image/internal/imagedefinition/README.rst

             name: <string>
             # The GID to assign to this group.
             gid: <string> (optional)
-        # ubuntu-image will support creating many different types of
-        # artifacts, including the actual images, manifest files,
-        # changelogs, and a list of files in the rootfs.
       # Set a custom fstab.
 The existing one (if any) will be truncated.
       fstab: (optional)
         -